NBA League Pass

-NBA League Pass is the National Basketball Association's direct-to-consumer subscription-based product that gives basketball fans access to NBA games, live and on-demand, for the entire NBA season.
-League Pass is available to viewers in the United States and as an international package for all other countries.
-The pricing structure and services on offer are different, depending on where the viewer is located.
-A 7-day free trial is available for new subscribers everywhere.
+NBA League Pass is the National Basketball Association's direct-to-consumer subscription-based product that provides live and on-demand NBA games.
+It is available to subscribers in the United States and also as an international package for all other countries.
+TV versions can be viewed through a cable or satellite TV provider, as well as an over-the-top streaming service operated by the league.

+During the 2021–22 regular season, NBA League Pass saw a 30 percent increase in global subscribers.
+Total viewership numbers are unclear.

 United States League Pass

-NBA League Pass is an out-of-market sports package that allows its subscribers to watch up to 40 out-of-market National Basketball Association games a week.
+NBA League Pass in the U.S. is an out-of-market sports package that allows its subscribers to watch up to 40 out-of-market National Basketball Association games a week.
 Videos of the games come from local stations and regional sports networks.

-NBA League Pass is available on the web, iOS, Android, Android TV, Apple TV, Xbox One and Xbox Series X (select countries), Roku (select countries), PlayStation 5 (select countries), Chromecast, Amazon Fire TV and Fire Stick, Comcast Xfinity Flex Platform, CarPlay, and Apple Watch.

-Customers outside the United States can sign up for NBA International League Pass.

-Your NBA League Pass subscription includes:
+A TV version, NBA League Pass TV, is available through a cable or satellite TV provider, as well as an over-the-top streaming version directly from NBA.com.